The Industrial Revolution in Middle England

 6 Aug — 10 Aug 2021 | Tour Director: Lars Tharp

-• Discover the unique assembly of architecture, museums and galleries that bears testament to the entrepreneurship of the Industrial Revolution
+• Discover the unique assembly of architecture and museums that bears testament to the entrepreneurship of the Industrial Revolution

 • Visit two UNESCO World Heritage sites: the world’s oldest iron bridge, and the mills and workers’ housing of the Derwent Valley, which were to become the model for factories throughout the world

-• Study the rich history of the ceramics industry in the area, with visits to the Gladstone Pottery Museum and Emma Bridgewater Factory
+• Study the rich history of the ceramics industry in the area, with visits to Gladstone Pottery and the Wedgwood Museum

 Danish-born art historian, lecturer and broadcaster